Gaurav-Coder7102/Final-Year-project-/README.md

   <h3 align="center">Counterfeit Medicine Authentication System</h3>

   <p align="center">
-  The counterfeit medicine authentication system using blockchain and IoT is a technology-based solution designed to verify the authenticity of medications and prevent the distribution of counterfeit drugs.
+  The counterfeit medicine authentication system using blockchain is a technology-based solution designed to verify the authenticity of medications and prevent the distribution of counterfeit drugs.
 This system leverages the benefits of blockchain and IoT technologies to create a more secure and transparent supply chain for pharmaceutical products.
     <br />
     <a href="https://github.com/appuabhishek/counterfeit-medicine"><strong>Explore the docs »</strong></a>
     <br />